LLNL/Caliper/doc/sphinx/CaliperBasics.rst

         foo         0.000778      0.000778      0.000778 8.930211     0.000016
       init          0.000020      0.000020      0.000020 0.229568     0.000000

-You can use the cali-query and mpi-caliquery programs to list available configs and their parameters (note that cali-query does not list MPI-dependent options and configs).
-For example, ``mpi-caliquery --help=configs`` lists all configs and their options.
-You can also query parameters for a specific config, e.g. ``mpi-caliquery --help=runtime-report``.
+You can use the cali-query program to list available configs and their parameters.
+For example, ``cali-query --help=configs`` lists all configs and their options.
+You can also query parameters for a specific config, e.g.
+``cali-query --help=runtime-report``.

 Some available performance measurement configs include: